 class to EmployeesControllerIntegrationTests

-Additionally, we are going to add a reference to the main project and install a single NuGet package required for the testing purposes:
+Additionally, we are going to reference the main project and install two NuGet packages required for testing purposes:

 - AspNetCore.Mvc.Testing – this package provides the TestServer and an important class